 - Hellgate: It's not clear what the Radiant is exactly (even its existence is uncertain), but it designates the one place where all the Nemesis supposedly come down to Earth from.

-- Interspecies Romance: In the Cyfandir arc, Myr, an imp, is married and has children with Yggdrajill, a sentient tree.
+- Interspecies Romance: In the Cyfandir arc, Myr, a pixie, is married and has children with Yggdrajill, a dryad.
 Myr himself turns out to be half-human.

 - Long Lost Sibling: Subverted.
 Volume 4 introduces Piodon, who claims to be Seth's brother, despite the latter having no memories of him.
 It later turns out Seth has several "brothers" with a similar infection, who are all part of some sort of experiment by the same Piodon.

 - Not So Different: What both Don Bossman and later on Hameline argue against Seth, who suffered as much as they did from persecution.
 He admits to the latter than he more than once wished he could go on a rampage and let the non-infected have a taste of their own medicine.
 This is then reversed when Seth points out to Hameline that she could have done just that, but never actually had the guts to kill anyone.

 - Phlebotinum-Handling Equipment: Sorcerers use feather gloves to accumulate and manipulate Fantasia, as it's too dangerous to manipulate barehanded.
 However, this is inverted in the case of Seth, who can use Fantasia barehanded, but can't do it with feather gloves.